ndiayesamba1996/restyled.io/Contributing-to-Restyled.md

 ## CLA

 Restyled does not yet have a [Contributor License Agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement), though if/when contributions start happening that will be something that gets set up quickly.
 Until then, code you add becomes licensed according to the `LICENSE` files in the repositories you are contributing to.
-At this time, everything is [MIT](https://en.wikipedia.org/wiki/MIT_License)-licensed.
+At this time, everything is [Commons Claused](https://commonsclause.com/) [MIT](https://en.wikipedia.org/wiki/MIT_License)-licensed.

 ## Repositories

-Restyled current has 4 major repositories:
+Restyled current has 3 major repositories:

 [**restyled.io**](https://github.com/restyled-io/restyled.io)